brevdev/brev_docs/docs/full.md

 - Parameters
   - data: a file like object or bytes can be used.
   - content_type: an optional string to specify the [file media type](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types).
 Specifying the correct type allows browsers do download the file correctly.
   - content_disposition: an optional string to specify the [content disposition](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Disposition).
-This tells browsers if it should treat the file as part of a webpage or as a download.
+This tells browsers if it should treat the file as part of a webpage or as a downloadable attachement.
 - Returns: Returns a complete url with a long unique id.
 Anyone who has access to this link has access to the file.

 # Examples